Richmond Owusu

-Richmond Owusu (born 2 February 2003) is a Ghanaian professional footballer who currently plays for Žilina in the Fortuna Liga as a defender.
+Richmond Owusu (born 2 February 2003) is a Ghanaian professional footballer who currently plays for Valmiera in the Latvian Higher League as a defender.

 Club career

 MŠK Žilina

 Owusu made his Fortuna Liga debut for Žilina at pod Čebraťom against Ružomberok on 14 February 2022.
 Owusu came on to replace compatriot and international Benson Anang after 69 minutes of play. Žilina lost the game 5–1.